 The severity and duration of colitis symptoms in dogs depends on whether the condition is chronic or acute.

-Colitis in dogs is caused by internal or external stress that triggers inflammation in the large intenstine.
-Diarrhea is a clinical sign of many health disorders, so it can often be hard to pin down the underlying problem without diagnositic tests.
+Colitis in dogs is caused by internal or external stress that triggers inflammation in the large intestine.
+Diarrhea is a clinical sign of many health disorders, so it can often be hard to pin down the underlying problem without diagnostic tests.

 In many cases, colitis is caused by dietary indiscretion (usually involved with eating new treats or raiding bad food) or parasites such as hookworms, giardia, and coccidia.